saisurbehera/saisur.matcha/content/index.md

 - AMZN KDD 2023 cup (currently 5th in the rankings :)
     - If you are interested in joining the team, please reach out to me.
 I have a couple of ideas related to RLHF here.
 - [[notes/geometrymeaning|Geometry of Meaning by Peter Gardenfors]]

+#### Upcoming projects

+* Recreate the seed finding algorithm for tall [cactus finding](https://github.com/KaptainWutax/Kaktoos/blob/master/kaktoos.cu) in Minecraft
+* Document the exploratory of voyager in minecraft and how it can be used
+* Perlin Noise and how to make it more human like